 The early sun blued the horizon in the east, the light too far away to yet lift the gloomy night from their home.
 The back door faced west.
-Widowswood resembled a smear of black paint beneath an indigo sky.
+Widowswood resembled a smear of black paint across a canvas beneath an indigo sky.
 Pale wood on the face of the outhouse caught the glow of the morning rising behind the house, making it appear charged with magical energy.

 Emma froze, staring at the little outbuilding.
 The Banderwigh’s dire glare returned to her thoughts, followed by the memory of her scream, and the lantern she’d thrown in panic.

 “Ow,” said Tam.